-Doc/Fest welcomes a number of International Delegations to the festival, creating opportunities to meet international filmmakers, partners and co-producers from around the world.
-Doc/Fest also facilitates UK Talent groups to introduce new delegates to the festival.
+Doc/Fest welcomes International Delegations to the festival, creating opportunities to meet international filmmakers, partners and co-producers from around the world.
+Doc/Fest also facilitates UK Talent groups, students and graduates to introduce new delegates to the festival.

 Sheffield Doc/Fest All Year

-Sheffield Doc/Fest is open all year, offering a range of activity to inspire audiences and industry with the art of film.
-From school programmes to year-round screenings, involving local, national and international participants through touring screenings, exhibitions, workshops, and events.
+Sheffield Doc/Fest delivers activity throughout the year, offering programmes to inspire audiences and communities with the art of film.
+From workshops to community screenings, we are open to involving local, regional and national participants in a range of training, exhibition and events.

 For the most up-to-date announcements about Doc/Fest, click here to sign up to our eNews.